calebfoss/p5-marker/README.md

 ### Iteration

-Elements and their children can be iterated using two attributes in combination: "repeat" and "change".
+Elements and their children can be iterated using two properties in combination: "repeat" and "change".

 Repeat's value is a boolean evaluated with each iteration.
 If the value is true, the element and its children will be iterated again.
 The WHILE and UNTIL escapes can be used to improve legibility (e.g. repeat="WHILE x LESS_THAN width" or repeat="UNTIL x AT_LEAST width").
 UNTIL is the equivalent of wrapping the proceeding condition with !().
 WHILE serves no programmatic purpose.

 Change's value is an object literal.
-Each property key is the name of an attribute, and the corresponding value represents what that attribute will be set to with each iteration.
-The curly brackets may be omitted in the change attributes value (e.g. change="x: x + 1").
+Each property key is the name of a property, and the corresponding value represents what that property will be set to with each iteration.
+The curly brackets may be omitted in the change properties value (e.g. change="x: x + 1").

 ```
 <_
     x="0"
     y="0"
-    w="width / 10"
+    width="canvas.width / 10"
-    h="height / 10"
+    height="canvas.height / 10"
     change="x: x + w"
-    repeat="UNTIL x AT_LEAST width">
+    repeat="UNTIL x AT_LEAST canvas.width">
-    <rect change="y: y + h" repeat="UNTIL y AT_LEAST height"></rect>
+    <rect change="y: y + h" repeat="UNTIL y AT_LEAST canvas.height"></rect>
 </_>
 ```